helixhorned/ljremarkable/README.md

 Since the application co-exists with the rM's main user-visible process `xochitl`, there needs to be a way for the two to live together peacefully.
-Currently, the Pi screen will display on the rM only if the touch-sensitive "eye" of the tablet UI is in the upper left and looking "down", that is, when the menu is in its default *portrait* orientation and *hidden*.
+Currently, the Pi screen will display on the rM only if the touch-sensitive "eye" of the tablet UI is in the upper left and "looking down", that is, when the menu is in its default *portrait* orientation and *hidden*.

 ### Controls